adobe-apiplatform/umapi-documentation/docs/en/api/ActionsCmds.md

 For Federated IDs, you can update the `username` field for users whose email address is in your domain.
 The `username` value can also be an email address, but you can never use it to identify a user in requests.

-In case of [email based login](ActionsCmds.md#emailVsUsername), if you use an `update` command to change an user's Email metadata, the Username metadata __is automatically updated to match__, provided that all domains being used in the request are claimed.
+In case of [email based login](ActionsCmds.md#emailVsUsername), if you use an `update` command to change a user's Email metadata, the Username metadata __is automatically updated to match__, provided that all domains being used in the request are claimed.

 ```json
 [{